A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 Reality Check

 Not every company starts in a garage.
-Many simply lean into the story because it’s captivating and relatable.
+Many simply lean into the narrative because it’s compelling and relatable.
 It’s time we ask: are garages truly magical, or do they just offer better acoustics for brainstorming?

 Company History Videos: The Unseen Blooper Reels